 When a car crash occurs in California, it is likely that the occupants of the vehicles involved will suffer some sort of injury, no matter how minor or severe the crash is.
 Injuries to the upper body area, such as the shoulder, are common because these areas are not well protected.
-In collisions, two common shoulder injuries include dislocations and fractures.
+In collisions, some common types of shoulder injuries include dislocations, fractures, whiplash and torn rotator cuffs.

 Shoulder dislocations are common injuries that occur in car crashes.
 These types of injuries happen when a person's body becomes forcefully twisted.
 Shoulder dislocations usually occur when the arm is above the shoulder level when a sudden force occurs, causing the humerus to twist out of the shoulder socket.
 A person who suffered a shoulder dislocation may have the sensation that their arm is "dead," and they may be unable to move the arm or joint area.